 Learning Objective: 1.3 Understand the function of myth in prehistoric culture.
+Topic: The Role of Myth in Cultural Life Difficulty Level: Easy Skill Level: Remember the Facts

 In the San culture of Zimbabwe, the purpose of ritual dancing is to c) fight off the evil power of the shaman.